nguyenphuminh/catniff/docs/documentation.md

 * `permute(dims: number[]): Tensor`: Returns complete reposition of dims in a tensor.
 * `isContiguous(): boolean`: Checks if tensor is contiguous.
 * `contiguous(): Tensor`: Returns a new tensor, restructured from input to be contiguous.
-* `reshape(newShape: readonly number[]): Tensor`: Returns input, reshaped based on `newShape` provided.
+* `reshape(newShape: number[]): Tensor`: Returns input, reshaped based on `newShape` provided.
-* `view(newShape: readonly number[]): Tensor`: Returns input, reshaped based on `newShape` provided.
+* `view(newShape: number[]): Tensor`: Returns input, reshaped based on `newShape` provided.
 This is different from reshape in that it will only return a view (does not allocate new mem) of the original tensor and throws an error if the tensor can not be reshaped by just modifying the metadata, while reshape will force it to be contiguous if it is not compatible, thus using more mem without an error.
+* `flatten(startDim = 0, endDim = -1): Tensor`: Returns input flattened from `startDim` to `endDim`.
 * `index(indices: Tensor | TensorValue): Tensor`: Returns a new tensor with items indexed from `this` tensor.
 For example, if `this` has shape `[3,4,5]`, and `indices` is a scalar, the result will have shape `[4,5]`, and if `indices` has shape `[2,3]`, the result will have shape `[2,3,4,5]`.
 There is also `indexWithArray` but `indices` are only of type `number[]`.
 * `slice(ranges: number[][]): Tensor`: Slice a child tensor.
 Each range applies to each dimension and has a form of `[start, end, step]` where `start` is `0` by default; `end` is max dim size; and `step` is 1 by default.
 * `chunk(chunks: number, dim = 0): Tensor[]`: Returns a `chunks` number of chunks split from `this`, at dimension `dim`.